BrookeOgrodnik/CommutatorSubgroups/Mathematica/README.md

   - class_number_commutator.nb: this search allows you to look for all of the conjugacy classes for given traces with smallest length that lie in H'.
 You are returned a csv that has all of the conjugacy class reps, their length, their decomposition, and their final position.
   - existence_search.nb: this searches only the admissible traces to see if there exists at least one element in H' with that trace and if there doesn't it prints the trace that is a failure.
 So far we know 4.
   - where_python_left_off.nb: Uses properties of Markoff equations to narrow down the list given from python even more in deciding if something is a 1 or a 2 commutator.
+  - homologyandlength.nb: Takes the representatives found in class_number_search.nb and exports a list of the homology class and length that the h conjugacy classes lie in.